zorowangtt/phdthesis/source/13_chapter5_fixl.md

 biomolecules under physiological conditions[@mizuno2020;@yamashita2018] ceaseless energy exchange among amino acid residues occurs through interaction between them.
-It has been demonstrated the analysis of energy flow across non-bonded native contacts in proteins provides a useful tool for characterizing the network of residue-residue interactions.[@leitner2020;@ishikura2015;@leitner2009;@leitner2020a;@leitner2008;@reid2020;@leitner2019;@ishikura2006;@poudel2021;@reid2018;@ota2019]
+It has been demonstrated the analysis of energy flow across nonbonded native contacts in proteins provides a useful tool for characterizing the network of residue-residue interactions.[@leitner2020;@ishikura2015;@leitner2009;@leitner2020a;@leitner2008;@reid2020;@leitner2019;@ishikura2006;@poudel2021;@reid2018;@ota2019]
 To illustrate such transport property of local energy flow, we quantified a measure of the efficiency of local energy transport,